masazone/CLionArduinoPlugin/src/com/vladsch/clionarduinoplugin/resources/README.rst.md

 cmake -D"ARDUINO_C_FLAGS=-ffunction-sections -fdata-sections" ../path/to/sources/
 ```

-{#user-content-programmers}

 ### Programmers

-**Arduino CMake** fully supports programmers for burning firmware and bootloader images directly onto the Arduino.
-If you have a programmer that is supported by the *Arduino SDK* , everything should work out of the box.
-As of version 1.0 of the *Arduino SDK* , the following programmers are supported:
+**Arduino CMake** fully supports programmers for burning firmware and bootloader images directly
+onto the Arduino.
+If you have a programmer that is supported by the *Arduino SDK* , everything
+should work out of the box.
+As of version 1.0 of the *Arduino SDK* , the following programmers
+are supported:

 |-------------------|---------------------|
 | **Programmer ID** | **Description**     |